kadojo/Learning-Python/README.md

 # Learning-Python
-Scripts tha t we create as we learn the language
+Scripts that we create as we learn the language